lambda-dom/trisagion/docs/readme.md

 catchErrorWith p h = embed $ \ s -> either (flip run s . h) Right $ run p s
 ```

 ### A. 3.
-4. Coproducts: Take II.
+4. Coproducts and choice.

 In the previous section [Coproducts](#a-3-3-coproducts) we derived a parser for coproduct types by assuming a format consisting of a prefix tag and then dispatch on the tag to call the appropriate parser.
-This format is natural for binary format parsers, but for text parsers (essentially, language parsers) something else is needed and that something else is _choice_.
+This format is natural for binary format parsers, but for text parsers (essentially, language parsers) often something else is needed and that something else is _choice_.

 Getting back to our coproduct type